Two Germanys, One Game

 During the 28 years of the country’s division, East and West Germany played as separate football teams.

-During the 28 years of the country’s division, East and West Germany played as separate football teams.
-Amidst rising Cold War tensions, the 1974 World Cup brought the two together on the pitch – for the first and only match in World Cup history, where East and West Germany would ever face each other.
+Amid rising Cold War tensions, the 1974 World Cup brought the two together on the pitch for the first and only match in World Cup history, where East and West Germany would ever face each other.

 It was only through the Basic Treaty of 1972 that East and West Germany had even recognised each other as sovereign states.
 Though the decade had also initiated a process to normalise interaction between them, political relations remained precarious.